Global-Health-Engineering/blog-black-carbon/README.md

-# From Smoke to Solution: Advancing Black Carbon as a Regulatory
+# From Smoke to Solution: Advancing Black Carbon as a Regulatory Pollutant
-Pollutant

 Saloni Vijay
 2024-07-16
+This blog post is published at: https://ghe-open.ch/blog/posts/2024-07-16-black-carbon

 ## What is Black Carbon?